-Live DMA is a European network for live music venues and festivals.
-Through 18 national and regional associations from 14 different countries, Live DMA represents currently 2500+ music venues and festivals.
+Live DMA is a European network for live music venues, clubs and festivals.
+Through 18 national and regional associations from 14 different countries, Live DMA represents currently 2500+ music venues, clubs and festivals.

-Live DMA music venues organise around 380 000 performances with 56 million visitors per year.
+Live DMA music venues and clubs organise around 380 000 performances with 56 million visitors per year.
 They are a major contributor to the live music sector in Europe.
-Small to medium sized venues are the grassroots of the whole music chain.
+Small to medium sized venues and clubs are the grassroots of the whole music chain.
 They are the places where amateur and professional musicians can practice, and where artists start their careers.

-Live DMA music venues and festivals are an important part of our neighborhoods, in both rural and urban areas.
+Live DMA music venues, clubs and festivals are an important part of our neighborhoods, in both rural and urban areas.
 They have a strong impact on the local economies, they increase the attractiveness of the cities, the dynamism of rural areas, as they gather locals and visitors in one place.

 Live DMA and its members call for an ambitious programme for the music and cultural sector in Europe, with specific actions towards the independent music sector, to answer the following challenges: